 We get an RFP, orRequest for Proposal, about website redesign pretty regularly.
-A number of projects are simple and straightforward.
+A number of projects and updates are simple and straightforward.
 Others have much more potential for miscommunication as the term Web Design RFP.
 A lot of the time, we’ll open up an initial contact from a form submission and see questions along the lines of “We need a new website; how much do you charge?”

 It’s crucial you comprehend how web design projects range from basic things like static sites created for less than a thousand to complicated, such as something with a website budget in the six digits.
 If you’re not able to clearly communicate your specific needs and wants, then no design company could possibly quote it accurately.

 Something else we find equally frustrating is an RFP the size of a handbook when one lands in our email’s inbox.
 These are almost always the product of some committee brainstorm that went off the rails.
 If a web designer needs a Ph.D., rocket scientist, or lawyer to figure out your RFP, or a few dozen hours are needed for the compilation of a spec response, then you’re not doing it right.
 Generally, we don’t even respond to such requests.
 It’s not because we fear hard work, but more because we know how an RFP sets a standard tone for the following project.
 If you’re not able to respect our time with concise communications when you first reach out to us, what’s going to happen in the middle of a project?

 If a client and designer are going to figure out how they can work together, much less if they even can, then they need clearly defined project expectations and requirements.